insure logo

 HO-6 insurance coordinates coverage with your condominium or cooperative’s master policy.
 A standard HO-6 condo insurance policy covers several things:

-Depending on where you live, you might also need additional coverage for earthquakes, flooding or windstorms.
+Depending on where you live, you might also need additional coverage for earthquakes, floods or windstorms.

 • General liability for the association